tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: What is Amazon OpenSearch?
 A: Amazon OpenSearch is a service used to perform queries on data such as logs and text data.

 - Q: Which AWS service lets connected devices easily and securely interact with cloud applications and other devices?
 A: AWS IoT Core.
 They keyword here is "devices".

+- Q: Which AWS service can assist with coordinating tasks across distributed application components?
+A: Amazon SWF, or Simple Workflow Service, can be used to coordinate tasks in AWS.

 ## Networking